LGBTQ rights in Africa: Egypt

 Ancient Egypt had documented third gender categories, including for eunuchs.
 In the Tale of Two Brothers (from 3,200 years ago), Bata removes his penis and tells his wife "I am a woman just like you"; one modern scholar called him temporarily (before his body is restored) "transgendered".

-Ancient Egyptian attitudes towards towards homosexuality remain unclear.
+Ancient Egyptian attitudes towards homosexuality remain unclear.
 There are no records condemning or penalising homosexuality, but documents that make reference to sexuality do not clearly reference specific sexual acts.
 Thus, a simple evaluation remains problematic.